 - Why has my hold been denied?

-- Your Card has been issued by another Town in CT, and has not yet been registered with Greenwich Library
+- Your card has been issued by another town in Connecticut, and has not yet been registered with Greenwich Library.

-The next time you are in the Library, stop by the Patron Services Desk (to the left of the Returns Desk), and a staff member will be able to help you with your record.
+The next time you are in the Library, stop by the Patron Services Desk (to the left of the Returns Desk), and a staff member will be able to help you with your record or you may call us at 203-625-6524.

 - Are there any materials that can't be requested?